top of page

 Definition of the Process, Photos and Artwork

-The Ocean Wash technique is a process I started doing 30 years ago.
-In this process, the ocean helps create the artwork.
-First, the art surface is taken directly into the ocean waves where the first layer of random patterns is deposited in sand.
-Then, the surface is taken away from the waves and acrylic paint is poured onto the wet sand patterns.
-The colors are mixed by the wind and wet sand patterns.
+The Ocean Wash technique is a process I began 30 years ago.
+In this process, the ocean assists in creating the artwork.
+To begin, the watercolor paper or canvas is submerged directly into the ocean waves.
+A layer of wet sand arbitrarily creates patterns, that adhere to the surface.
+After laying the surfaces on the beach, I then pour acrylic paint onto the wet sand patterns.
+As the paint dries, the colors blend naturally with the help of the wind and texture of the sand.
 The drying process takes a few days.

 Ocean Wash starting with a mouth